firecracker-microvm/firecracker/docs/mmds.md

 }
 ```

-The `ipv4_address` value must be a valid IPv4 address.
-The configured IPv4 address
+The `ipv4_address` value is optional, and must be a valid IPv4 address.
+The
-can be used from within the microVM to issue `GET` requests  to the MMDS.
-An
+configured IPv4 address can be used from within the microVM to issue `GET`
-example of MMDS request from within the guest might look like the following:
+requests  to the MMDS.
+An example of MMDS request from within the guest might
+look like the following:

 ```bash
 curl -s "http://169.254.169.200/latest/meta-data/ami-id"